-Recall that Brandon of the Bloody Blade slaughtered both giants and the children of the forest and another Stark King of Winter also drove the giants away from the North.
+Recall that Brandon of the Bloody Blade slaughtered both giants and the children of the forest.
+Another Stark King of Winter drove the giants away from the North.
 Why were giants hunted down to this extent?
 It seems to me that the giants have good reason to lament.
 The song, the Last of the Giants, which I shall come to shortly, expresses this most poignantly.

 In the context of the suffering and extermination of the giants, I will go one step further and bring Tormund Giantsbane’s improbable story into play: